Logo

 Criteria and Principles

-The Standard defines core criteria that must be met from the start in order to be certified as well as major and basic criteria.
-Independent auditors regularly check the fulfilment of the criteria and record the progress made.
+The Standard defines core criteria that must be met from the start in order to be a part of the GCS herder group or to be verified as a cashmere producer as well as major and basic criteria.

 Audits and Certification

-To ensure the reliability of The Good Cashmere Standard® and the correct implementation of its criteria, independent audits verify regularly whether cashmere farmers and producers (buying stations/dehairing stations) comply with the criteria set out in the standard.
-Should the certification process be successful, cashmere farms and producers who work in accordance with the standard are certified against The Good Cashmere Standard®.
+To ensure the reliability of The Good Cashmere Standard® and the correct implementation of its criteria and indicators, independent audits verify regularly whether cashmere herders and producers (buying stations/dehairing stations) comply with the criteria set out in the standard.
+The verification is awarded to producers who themselves, as well as their herder group, work in accordance with The Good Cashmere Standard®.
 They receive a certificate which is valid for 12 months and are allowed to sell their products under The Good Cashmere Standard® seal.

-In addition to the external audits by independent third parties, all farmers must outline their performance in a self-assessment questionnaire to assess how they have complied with the standard’s criteria.
+In addition to the external audits by independent third parties, all herders must outline their performance in a self-assessment questionnaire to assess how they have complied with the standard’s criteria.
 The answers in the self-reports are the basis for the external verification visits on the farms.
-In the event of implausible or contradicting answers, the verification company will follow up and clarify the matter.
-Should a farm, buying station or dehairing station fail to fulfil the core standard criteria (Prohibition of cruelty to animals, child labour and certain pesticides), it will be excluded from participating in The Good Cashmere Standard®.
-They are removed from the certified supply chain.
-If other criteria categories are violated, either the non-conformity must be eliminated (major criteria) or a clearly defined improvement plan must be processed (basic criteria).
-Only when this process has been successfully completed, will the buying stations, dehairing stations and associated farmers receive The Good Cashmere Standard® certificate, which is valid for one year.
+In the event of implausible or contradicting answers, the independent audit company will follow up and clarify the matter.
+Should a farm, buying station or dehairing station fail to fulfil the core standard indicators (Prohibition of cruelty to animals, child labour, forced labour and pesticides), it will be excluded from participating in The Good Cashmere Standard® and cannot sell their cashmere with the GCS label anymore.
+They are removed from the dedicated supply chain.
+If other indicator types are violated, either the non-conformity must be eliminated (major) or a clearly defined improvement plan must be processed (basic).
+Only when this process has been successfully completed, will the cashmere producer receive The Good Cashmere Standard® certificate, which is valid for one year.

 Goats